SteeltoeOSS/Samples/Discovery/src/FortuneTeller/README.md

 ## Consul

 This variant uses service instances that are registered in [HashiCorp Consul](https://www.consul.io/).
-To determine liveliness, FortuneTellerService periodically sends TTL heartbeats to Consul.
+To determine liveliness, FortuneTellerApi periodically sends TTL heartbeats to Consul.

 ### Running locally

 1. Start a Consul [docker container](https://github.com/SteeltoeOSS/Samples/blob/main/CommonTasks.md)
-1. Start FortuneTellerService with the **Consul** launch profile
+1. Start FortuneTellerApi with the **Consul** launch profile
    ```
-   cd FortuneTellerService
+   cd FortuneTellerApi
    dotnet run --launch-profile "Consul"
    ```
 1. Navigate to the [fortune endpoint](https://localhost:7251/api/fortunes/random) in your browser and observe a random fortune